 Students are required to furnish some of their own equipment and supplies during the program.
 The estimated cost of books and supplies is \$800 per academic year.
-The cost of suggested digital equipment (e.g. digital drawing tablet, digital camera, external storage drives, etc.) is estimated to be \$1,300 to \$1,800 over the total length of the program.
+The cost of suggested digital equipment (e.g., digital drawing tablet, digital camera, external storage drives, etc.) is estimated to be \$1,300 to \$1,800 over the total length of the program.

 Students will be informed of required materials, including required books, supplies, and digital equipment, in a timely manner.
 Purchases should be made before the semester begins.
-Students may be marked absent if they attend courses without required materials.

-Required Equipment:
+Required/Recommended Equipment:

-Digital Tablet - Wacom Pro or better Female USB to Male USB-C adapter Laptop - MacBook or similar (Recommended)
+Digital Tablet - Wacom Pro or better (Required) Female USB to Male USB-C adapter (Required) Laptop - MacBook or similar (Recommended)